National Academy of Direct Taxes: History

-Organization
+Organisation

 The academy is headed by the Principal Director General equivalent to the Rank of Special Secretary to Government of India.
 He/she is assisted by three Additional Director Generals equivalent to rank of Joint Secretary to Govt. of India, eight Addl./Joint Directors and 13 Deputy/Assistant Directors.

 The Pr DGIT (Training) is the training coordinator for the Income-tax department.
-He/she has the overall responsibility of planning, organising and conducting the induction training courses for the probationers as well as organizing in-service training programmes for senior officers of the Department.
+He/she has the overall responsibility of planning, organising and conducting the induction training courses for the probationers as well as organising in-service training programmes for senior officers of the Department.

 The Pr DGIT (Training) also supervises the functioning of ten Regional Training Institutes at Bangalore, Kolkata, Hyderabad, Lucknow, Mumbai, Chennai, Chandigarh, Ahmedadabad, Hazaribagh and Bhopal and 46 Ministerial Staff Training Units spread all over the country.
 These institutes impart training to various cadres of the Income Tax Department within their jurisdictions.

-Broadly, it is organized into Administration and Faculty Wings.
+Broadly, it is organised into Administration and Faculty Wings.
 Administration looks after the infrastructure facilities in the academy and works in their maintenance.
 It also looks after the Planning and Research Wing and Library.
 Faculty Wing looks after the Induction courses and supports the training programs.
-Planning and Research wing organizes seminars and courses for the senior officers in service and it also manages the Publications Division of the Academy.
+Planning and Research wing organises seminars and courses for the senior officers in service and it also manages the Publications Division of the Academy.